TCCON/ggg-rs/README.md

 configured to work for the github.com domain.

-Once the repo is cloned, you can install the programs from it under your GGGPATH alongside the standard Fortran programs, by running:
+Once the repo is cloned, you can install the programs from it under your GGGPATH alongside the standard Fortran programs, by running `make` from the directory containing this README.
+This will install the programs in `$GGGPATH/bin`.

+Note that you will see warning similar to the following at the end of the compilation:
 ```
-make
+warning: be sure to add `$GGGPATH/bin` to your PATH to be able to run the installed binaries
 ```

-from the directory containing this README.
-This will install the programs in `$GGGPATH/bin`.
+You can ignore this warning; it is issued because the Rust compiled assumes that you want to be able to run the programs it installed without giving the full path to them.
+Since we call GGG programs with the full path, e.g. `$GGGPATH/bin/gsetup`, this is not an issue.

 ### Install options